leejunta/indigo/_posts/2017-04-08-employment.markdown

 post in my effort to work on independent data analysis projects more often, so I hope you enjoy!

-# Is Technology Essential for Employment?
-Predicting Employment through Internet, Social Media, and Gaming Activity
+# Is Technology Becoming Essential for Employment?
+Technology vs. Demographics in Employment

-*Analysis of survey responses to questions regarding technology and employment suggest three notable ideas: disabilities continue to hinder employment despite regulations for accomodations, given US policies on maternal leave mothers are more likely to leave the workforce after their first child-birth, and people who use the internet for job searches are more likely to have higher wages.*
+*Analysis of survey responses to questions regarding technology and employment suggest three notable ideas: disabilities continue to hinder employment despite regulations for accomodations, given US policies on maternal leave mothers are more likely to leave the workforce after their first child-birth, and people who use the internet for job searches are more likely to have higher wages.
+Demographic information  continues to affect employment status more despite the increasing usage of technology for employment.*

 The 2008 Financial Crisis was the worst financial crisis since The Great Depression, decreasing employment by 8.8 million in just 14 months<sup>1</sup>.